sciactive/pnotify/README.md

 Event objects have a `detail` property that contains information about the event, including a reference to the notice itself.

 * `pnotify:init` - Fired upon initialization of a new notice.
-This event is the only `pnotify:*` event that bubbles.
+This event bubbles.
+* `pnotify:mount` - Fired when the notice has been mounted into the DOM.
+This event bubbles.
 * `pnotify:update` - Fired when the notice's state changes.
 Careful, this includes internal state and can be very noisy.
 * `pnotify:beforeOpen` - Fired before the notice opens.
 Use `preventDefault()` on the event to cancel this action.
 * `pnotify:afterOpen` - Fired after the notice opens.